-Famous around the world, Kathakali's magnificence has won great admiration for the state.
-We are proud that this renowned art form originated on our shores over 300 years ago.
+Famous around the world, Kathakali's magnificence has won great admiration for the state of Kerala.
+Proud that this renowned artfrom originated, was originated from Kerala’s shores over 300 years ago.
 It combines devotion, drama, dance, music, costumes and make up into a divine experience for all who get to view it.
 It retells the great stories of the past, mostly from Indian epics, and leaves one spellbound at the various intricacies involved in the performance.
 Every single quiver of the lips, flicker of the eyes or a movement involving the fingers twirling, has great significance.
 The entire performance sees the audience unable to take their eyes away from the spectacle taking place on stage.

 Pacha Vesham or the green make-up portrays noble protagonists.